About

 Appalachian Disability Anthology, ed.
 Kendra Winchester · University Press of Kentucky

-In 2023, Todd presented “The Juggler and the Pugilist: Two Marietta Icons Consider Life in the Pandemic” at the NCTE Annual Conference in Columbus, OH.
-In 2022, he presented a paper on disability and ecocriticism in Wall-E at the Midwest Popular Culture Association’s annual conference in Chicago.
+In December of 2026, Todd will present “Grant Writing in the Age of AI: Practical Training for Producers” at the NY Farm Bureau StaCon.
+He read from Mary and Etta at the Appalachian Literary Arts & Storytelling Festival in 2024.
+Todd presented “The Juggler and the Pugilist: Two Marietta Icons Consider Life in the Pandemic” at the NCTE Annual Conference in Columbus, OH (2023) and a paper on disability and ecocriticism in Wall-E at the Midwest Popular Culture Association’s annual conference in Chicago (2022).

 Leave a Reply